Las Vegas Smog Check Services

 Know What to Expect before getting your vehicle smog checked.

-Before you head to the smog check station, make sure you have your vehicle registration and proof of insurance handy.
+Before you head to the smog check station, be sure you have your vehicle registration and insurance info handy.
 During the test, a technician will connect your car to a computer to analyze emissions.
 They will also conduct a tailpipe test to measure pollutants like hydrocarbons, carbon monoxide, and nitrogen oxides.
 Additionally, the technician will visually inspect your vehicle to check for any tampering with emission control devices.

 A car is getting a smog check at an emissions testing station in Las Vegas